Exercise - Kegel Exercises for Pre-op and Post-Op |

-From the Fitness After Hysterectomy Articles List |
+From the Pelvic Floor Articles List

 What are kegel exercises?

 Kegel exercises strengthen the pelvic muscles and ligaments that support the pelvic organs.
 They can help you prevent or control urinary incontinence and other pelvic floor problems.
 To perform kegel exercises properly, first find the right muscles.
-According to the Mayo Clinic web site, here’s how:
+According to the

 After that, the exercise itself is simple, and you can do it just about any time and anywhere without anyone knowing you’re working out.